sd8917/Quizz-App/README.md

 The system uses a dual-token approach for enhanced security:

 **Access Token (JWT)**
-- Short-lived: 5 minutes expiry
+- Short-lived: 3 day expiry
 - Used for API authentication (Bearer token in Authorization header)
-- Contains user ID and role information
+- Contains user ID ,role information and active/inactive status
 - Stateless verification using JWT secret

 **Refresh Token**